So...how do you milk a plant, anyway?

 Making Nut Milks, Step-By-Step

-Here’s a walk-through of the process of making almond milk, using this recipe: Homemade Vanilla Almond Milk.
-This process works for most all nut milks.
+Here's a step-by-step look at how to make homemade almond milk, using this recipe: Homemade Vanilla Almond Milk.
+This simple process works for most all nut milks.

 Add soaked almonds, vanilla bean, dates, sea salt, and 3 cups of the water to a blender.
 Blend on high for 1 minute.
 Turn off the blender and let the foam subside, then add more water.
 You might not use all 32 ounces of water, depending on the capacity of your blender.
 Add the soaking water from the dates for a little extra sweetness, if desired.
 Blend again for 1 minute.